 - Media Award, Home Care & Hospice Alliance of Maine

-- 3rd place in Feature Blogging, Maine Press Association
+- 3rd place, Feature Blogging, Maine Press Association

 - Web Health Award